battre/autocomplete-attribute-explainer/README.md

 * It becomes much harder to build an address form that works for users from all countries.
 If that's a priority websites should use unstructured

+The obvious question is why we don't just reuse ISO 19160.
+We should

 #### Conclusion